marcobiedermann/codewars/kata/8 kyu/sum-without-highest-and-lowest-number/readme.md

 # [Sum without highest and lowest number](https://www.codewars.com/kata/576b93db1129fcf2200001e6)

-Sum all the numbers of the array (in F# and Haskell you get a list) except the highest and the lowest element (the value, not the index!).
+Sum all the numbers of the array (in F# and Haskell you get a list) except the highest and the lowest element (the value, not the index!).<br>
-(The highest/lowest element is respectively only one element at each edge, even if there are more than one with the same value!)
+(The highest/lowest element is respectively only one element at each edge, even if there are more than one with the same value!)<br><br>
 Example:

 ```